replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/01-specifying-the-cluster/assignment.md

 the install mechanism they choose.

 This lab uses the application [SlackerNews](https://slackernews.io) and the Helm sources for it are in the `slackernews` directory.
-You can open `slackernews/Chart.yaml` in the "Release Editor" tab and update the `version`. to `0.6.0`.
+Open `slackernews/Chart.yaml` in the "Release Editor" tab and update the `version` to `0.6.0`.

 ![Updating the version of the Helm chart to 0.6.0](../assets/updating-the-chart-version.png)